cran/gasanalyzer/README.md

 user-specified equations.

 ### Installation
-Installing directly from CRAN is the preferred way of installation.
-I will update this file with a link to CRAN as soon as it has passed the required review.
+GasAnalyzeR can be found on [CRAN](https://cran.r-project.org/package=gasanalyzer), which greatly simplifies installation (if you are using an up-to-date R install, it can for example be found in RStudio under Tools, Install Packages).

-It is also possible to install the package from gitlab.
+It is also possible to install the development version of the package from gitlab.
 Please make sure to run the following command to install all requirements first:

 ```r
 install.packages(c("units", "stringi", "jsonify", "xml2", "tidyxl", "tibble", "vctrs", "devtools"))